SnappyJumper/BookWyrm/README.md

     * Bootstrap 5 was used throughout the website to help with styling and responsiveness.

 * [Google Fonts](https://fonts.google.com)
-    * Google fonts was used to import the fonts into the html file, and were used on all parts of the site.
+    * Google fonts was used to import the fonts into the HTML file, and were used on all parts of the site.

 * [Font Awesome](https://fontawesome.com)
     * Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.